Square Feet in the Expanded Makerspace Innovation Lab

 New Square Feet in the Academy Building

-Our vision for Saint Joseph Academy in the 21st century is rooted in what has always defined and distinguished us as a school: we will support innovation and academic excellence in a community where faith thrives.
+Our vision for Saint Joseph Academy in the 21st century is rooted in what has always defined and distinguished us as a leading all-girls high school: we will support innovation and academic excellence in a community where faith thrives.

-We stand at the forefront of exciting changes in high school education, making us a school of choice in the city we call home.
+We stand at the forefront of exciting changes in high school education, making Saint Joseph Academy a school of choice in the city we call home.
 The strength of our education is reflected in our strong enrollment and our students’ exceptional academic performance.

-Phase 1 supported renovations to Fitzmaurice Hall, which created 10 additional classrooms, open study areas, prayer/reflection rooms and administrative offices.
-This phase was completed for the start of the 2020 school year.
+Renovations to Fitzmaurice Hall created 10 additional classrooms, open study areas, prayer/reflection rooms and administrative offices.
+The re-adaptation of this building was completed for the start of the 2020 school year.

-Phase 2 supports the creation of an expanded Makerspace innovation lab in the Academy building.
-The space is four times the size of the current lab.
-As the renovations to Fitzmaurice Hall were nearing completion, the school was presented with the unique opportunity to retain our quality construction team for our second phase and expand our Makerspace innovation lab.
+The creation of an expansive Howley Makerspace innovation lab in the Academy building resulted in a space four times the size of the original lab.
+As the renovations to Fitzmaurice Hall were nearing completion, the Academy was presented with the unique opportunity to retain our quality construction team to relocate and expand our Howley Makerspace innovation lab.

 Construction Academy Creates Hands-On Learning Opportunities